dafny-lang/dafny/docs/DafnyRef/integration-py/IntegrationPython.md

 `(cd A-py; python3 A.py)`

 Alternatively the build and run steps can be combined:
-`dafny run --target:py A.dfy --input B.dfy `
+`dafny run --target:py A.dfy`

+If there are multiple `.dfy` files, general practice has the dependencies included within their client files using Dafny `include` directives.

 ## **Combining Python and Dafny**